JuniiiSays/SoonamiApp/README.md

 ![](#)  |  ![](#)

 ## Application Features & Implements
-- HTTP Request URL
+- HTTP Request URL: It's is also known as Query url for requesting data on the Internet.
-- URL Object
+- URL Object : It's used to convert a String into a working Url.
-- HttpURLConnection
+- HttpURLConnection: HttpURLConnection is a one client that is usedd to make Http request in Android.
+- Http Request Method Types: GET,POST, PUT, DELETE

 How to use this repository
 --------------